gl1tterbomb/gl1tterbomb/README.md

 Puerto rico
 Dyslexia

 ## Hello, Jensen & Jared stans.
 I heard soap and water get rid of your stinky smells.
 I can still smell it far from here. yeah yea, how childish of me.
 Also stop babying Jensen and Jared, they are both grown ass man, and I have heard they are not good people.
 Not very good people.

+alr ts so corny ;-;

 _______________________________________
 ____________________________________